 Except for the amendments arising from AASB 2007-4: Amendments to Australian Accounting Standards arising from ED 151 and Other Amendments, which the Consolidated Entity has early adopted, Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Consolidated Entity for the annual reporting period ending 30 June 2008.

-These are outlined in the table below.
+These are outlined in the table on the following two pages.